indiqusdocs/yntraa/docs/Administration/ServicesManagement/Working with Default Services/Configuring Services/Storage/ConfiguringBlockVolumes.md

 ---
 # Configuring Block Volumes

-Apiculus Block Volumes are the underlying software-defined volume management layer that powers various storage-related or storage-driven cloud Services.
+Yntraa Block Volumes are the underlying software-defined volume management layer that powers various storage-related or storage-driven cloud Services.

 Follow these steps to configure Block Volumes: